Olaug Bollestad: Party leader

 Bollestad was formally elected party leader at the party convention on 13 November, with Ulstein as first deputy and Ingelin Noresjø continuing as second deputy.
+She and Ulstein were re-elected at the 2023 party convention, with Ida Lindtveit Røse joining as second deputy leader.

-On 7 December, following the government’s announcement of new COVID-19 measures, Bollestad emphasised that she understood that people were confused, saying: "I understand well if the population is confused by this.
+On 7 December, following the government's announcement of new COVID-19 measures, Bollestad emphasised that she understood that people were confused, saying: "I understand well if the population is confused by this.
 Last week, the government said we should go to julebord.
 Now there is a limit of 10 pieces at home.
 Are we now seeing the results of an unprepared government coming too late?"
 She went on to say: "It is good that there are measures now, but there should have been measures earlier so that we could have avoided such intrusive measures".

 In May 2022, she caused controversy when she proposed in an internal letter that the party's organisation should be centralised in order to become more appealing in future elections.
 Her proposal included centralising the party's respective county leaders and for it to be replaced by a singular "organisation leader" in Oslo, together with 11-13 "organisation developers".
 Several county chapters viewed the proposed plan negatively, noting that the party would lose touch with locals and municipalities without a local chapter.

 In August, after the opposition gained a majority to order the government to find solutions to the electricity costs, Bollestad called for a halt to export of electricity, saying: "This has gone way too far.
 The Christian Democrats wants exports to stop until we have filled up the water reservoirs to a safe level.
 Now we must do what we can to prevent the electricity bill from reaching new records this winter".

+At the party convention in 2023, Bollestad encouraged prime minister Jonas Gahr Støre to replace health minister Ingvild Kjerkol, noting that Kjerkol had not done a good job in dealing with issues within the health services.

+Bollestad was on leave since early June 2024, which was later extended to 31 August.
+On 14 August, media revealed that she had received a formal complaint from staffers in the party's parliamentary group regarding her leadership and behaviour.
+Days prior, she allegedly also accused her deputy leaders and the party secretary of wanting to oust her, something the trio denied.
+The party held an internal extraordinary meeting on 22 August, and in the late hours of the same day, Bollestad announced that she would resign as leader.
+First deputy leader Dag Inge Ulstein took over as acting leader.
+He took over on a permanent basis at the party's extraordinary convention on 25 January 2025.